Course A – Okutama Historical Road

 Course D – Ome Healing Byways

 Discover the culture and history of Ome with a cycle down the Tama river valley.
+This route is one way – you can drop your bike off at a bike shop near Ome or Kabe stations.

 Experience a sake brewery, a zen garden, an Edo-era country home, an antique hair accessory museum, temples & shrines.